TheProgrammingArchive/weather-terminal/README.md

   For this application to work make sure you have pyhton 3.7 or greater added to path.
 Make sure you have done so by opening cmd and typing 'pip --version' without quotes.
 If you   get the version info then it means it has been added to your path successfully!
 If not please refer on how to add py to path.

-  Once you make sure it's on your path, install the pre-requisites through the following commands: pip install requests pip install bs4 pip install lxml, run these commands one by one and you should be good to go!
+  Once you make sure it's on your path, install the pre-requisites through the following commands: pip install requests\n pip install bs4\n pip install lxml\n, run these commands one by one and you should be good to go!

 ## CLONING AND RUNNING THE APP:
   You can clone this project __ONLY FOR PERSONAL USE__!